Resolutions Therapy Practice Resolutions Therapy Practice

 Jason Muzzillo, LCSW: Lexington

-Rachel Abend, LPCA: Lexington
+Rachel Abend, LPCC: Lexington

 Rachel is a dedicated and compassionate therapist with over five years of experience supporting children and adults through life's challenges.
 She has worked with individuals from diverse cultures and backgrounds and is passionate about creating a safe, welcoming space for all clients, including the LGBTQ+ community.
 Rachel earned her master's degree in counseling from the University of Kentucky and believes in empowering clients to take charge of their mental health.
 She draws from person-centered therapy, CBT, DBT, motivational interviewing, and trauma-focused treatments.
 Rachel is also certified in Accelerated Resolution Therapy (ART), especially helpful for PTSD healing.